 By “professional” preparation I mean having a good handle on the content of the interview, with a plan for answering the likely questions, especially those interview questions you’re most nervous about.

 It may be helpful to keep some simple, brief, easy-to-read notes handy during the interview if you get stuck, such as a list of interview stories or questions you want to ask.
 In a video interview you can have these notes on your screen alongside the conferencing window.
 In an on-site interview, you could glance occasionally at a small notepad (not a laptop or phone!).
 Either way, look at your notes as little as possible.
+(Among other reasons, reading from notes too much can make it look like you’re using AI to cheat.)

 This “content” aspect is what most job seekers prepare for.
 And of course, the more you’re prepared for answering the questions, the more confident you’ll be.
 That means less chance of having a “brain freeze.”